 - Patients treated with ACTEMRA are at increased risk for developing serious infections leading to hospitalization or death including tuberculosis (TB), bacterial, invasive fungal, viral and other opportunistic infections.
-Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids. - ACTEMRA should not be administered during an active infection, including localized infections.
-If a serious infection develops, ACTEMRA should be interrupted until the infection is controlled. - Prior to initiating ACTEMRA, a test for latent TB should be performed.
-If the test is positive, treatment for TB should be started prior to starting ACTEMRA.
-All patients should be monitored for active TB during treatment, even if the initial latent TB test is negative.
+Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids. - Avoid ACTEMRA during an active infection, including localized infections.
+If a serious infection develops, hold ACTEMRA until the infection is controlled.

+• Prior to initiating ACTEMRA, test for latent TB infection.
+If the test is positive, initiate treatment for TB prior to starting ACTEMRA.
+Monitor all patients for active TB during treatment, even if the initial latent TB test is negative.